A new resonance-like feature in the outer disc of the Milky Way: Results from gas-dynamical simulations

-By virtue of the disc-to-total mass ratio of the model, the disc is subject to a bar instability.
-A bar forms after about 3 Gyr of evolution in isolation, and remains reasonably stable for at least another 1.5 Gyr.
-At this epoch, we looked at the distribution of gas in the synthetic galaxy (Fig.~\ref{fig:sims_xy}).
+At this epoch, we looked at the distribution of gas in the synthetic galaxy at $T \approx 4$ Gyr (Fig.~\ref{fig:sims_xy}).
 We divided the volume occupied by the disc (i.e. the volume enclosed by $R = 20$ kpc and $|z| = 5$ kpc) into four quadrants, where `Quadrant 1' is defined by the region enclosed by $0 \leq \phi < 90$, `Quadrant 2' by $90 \leq \phi < 180$, and so on (where $\phi$ is the azimuthal angle), and analysed the distribution of gas in each of the quadrants in $R - V_\phi$ space, i.e. the rotation curve.
 The intent behind this is to see if the gas angular momentum ($L_Z$) undergoes any discontinuities, e.g. from disc resonances, gas compression and shocks, etc. The result of this exercise is shown in Fig.~\ref{fig:sims_Rvphi}.
 In brief, none of the panels displays a clear gap in the distribution of gas, as seen in the rotation curve of the Cepheid population (Fig.~\ref{fig:azVel_and_Lz_vs_R}, left panel).

 There may be several reasons for the disagreement.
 The most obvious one is our assumption that the dense gas in a thin 2D plane is an appropriate proxy for the Cepheid distribution.
 This is the most favourable situation for strong resonances to operate.
 But the resonances must set up on a very short timescale, i.e. less than one rotation period, and this is not easy to do.